Kim Levitt

 Kim Levitt is a fictional character in the Silent Night, Deadly Night film series.
 Created by Brian Yuzna, Arthur Gorson, and S.J.
 Smith, she is an editor for the fictional classified ads paper the L.A.
 Eye.
 She is first introduced in the fourth installment in the series, Silent Night, Deadly Night 4: Initiation (1990), as the protagonist of the film who finds herself enmeshed with a cult of witches while investigating the mysterious spontaneous combustion death of a woman.

-She is later featured in Silent Night, Deadly Night 5: The Toy Maker in a cameo appearance as a friend of the protagonist, Derek's, mother.
+She is later featured in Silent Night, Deadly Night 5: The Toy Maker in a supporting role as a friend of the protagonist, Derek's, mother.

 Appearances

 Kim first appears in Silent Night, Deadly Night 4: Initiation, working in Los Angeles, California as an editor and aspiring journalist for the L.A.
 Eye.
 When she hears of a potential spontaneous combustion death of a woman who leapt from a building rooftop, she begins her own investigative work in spite of her boss Eli's demands.
 She meets Fima, a book store proprietor in the building where the victim leapt from; Fima gives her a book as a gift, which tells of feminine occultism and worship of Lilith.
 Meanwhile, Kim begins to notice her apartment has become infested with cockroaches.

 After spending Christmas Eve with her boyfriend Hank's antisemitic family, Kim returns home and continues to read the book; she inexplicably becomes violently ill and blacks out, missing an entire day of work.
 She later attends a picnic of Fima's, where she meets a series of women who are part of an apparent cult.
 While at Fima's apartment, Kim is drugged and awakens to Fima, the women, and a male transient, Ricky, performing a ritual on her: They paint her body, and insert a giant larvae-like creature inside her vagina, which she then vomits out of her mouth.
-The larvae is cut in half, and its entrails are poured over her head.
+The larva is cut in half, and its entrails are poured over her head.
 She awakens in Fima's apartment, fully dressed, and returns home, terrified.